Z3BRO/Flipper-Zero-RGB/Firmware Patches/README.md

 # DO NOT USE THIS PATCH FILE UNTIL IT IS UPDATED

-# This patch file was origionally built by Quenon#1989 and fixed by axum#6461, Huge thanks to those guys!
+## This patch file was origionally built by Quenon#1989 and edited by axum#6461, Huge thanks to those guys!